leo-lightfoot/TwitterFinancialSentiment-BinaryAnalysis/README.md

     4. Random Forest used as algorithm of choice for step 13
     5. Where instruction specified stronger regularisation C = 0.5 has been used.
 C = 1 being default and less than 1 being stronger

- Open the file in a code editor that can ececute .py files and execute.
+ Open the file in a code editor that can execute .py files and execute.